 It typically takes seven to 10 days for the sakura to reach full bloom, and the peak period usually lasts for four to six days.
 With such a short time frame, deciding where to go can be overwhelming.
 So, let us help you out.
 Here are 17 of the most beautiful places, including a few lesser-known spots, to see cherry blossoms in Tokyo’s central area.

-Note: The SOE in Tokyo has been extended until March 21.
-Before heading out, please make sure to check the latest information and keep up with social distancing measures.
+Note: Before heading out, please make sure to check the latest information regarding COVID-19 and keep up with social distancing measures.
 TW does not recommend engaging in hanami this year.

 1. Yoyogi Park